Council Tax exemptions & discounts

 We are able to reduce your Council Tax bill in some circumstances.
 Please see below for details of possible Council tax discounts.

 - For empty properties, please view Property reductions

 - If you're on a low income, please view Council Tax support

 Single Occupancy Discount

 A full Council Tax bill assumes that there are at least two adults using the property as their sole or main residence.
-If only one adult lives in the property we reduce your bill by 25%, known as a Single Person Discount (SPD).
+If only one adult lives in the property we reduce your bill by 25%, known as a Single Occupancy Discount.

 When calculating your bill we don't count certain people.
 These include: